pirskwared/pyre-ttrpg/Wiki/Rules/Main-01.md

 Pyre sets a general tone and provides rules while the Game Master provides specific geography and narrative.

-## Tests

-To perform a test, a d20 is rolled and modifiers are applied, and the total is compared to a target value.

-If the total equals or exceeds the target, the test succeeds.

-If not, it fails.

-### Criticals

-Most, but not all, tests use critical rules.

-If the d20 rolls a 20, the test automatically succeeds, and you succeed by a minimum of 1.

-If the d20 rolls a 1, the test automatically fails, and you fail by a minimum of 1

 ## Time

 Time is divided into 6-second rounds, during which each creature gets 6 Action Points.